 Creates a space for experimentation

 Having a structured place to play, where you can easily reference past explorations, allows ideas to flow more freely.
 Creativity is messy and iterative.
 In this spirit, it helps to have a clear order of where to find specific work.
-It is helpful to include annotations for things like key features or for items that need specific feedback.
-Label your screens clearly, describing how each screen relates to one another.
+It is helpful to include annotations for things like key features or items that need specific feedback and to label screens clearly, describing how each screen relates to another.

 Improves asynchronous collaboration

 More often than not, today’s teams work across time zones.
 Asynchronous collaboration is more important than ever to keep projects moving forward.
-Work in iterations where things are clearly labeled.
-This helps everyone know where things are.
-Include a link to an overview video walk-thru for a particular round of work.
-This allows team members to watch on their own time and for everyone to be in sync.
+Working in iterations where things are clearly labeled helps everyone know where things are.
+Including a video walk-thru for a particular round of work gives team members the ability to watch on their own time and for everyone to be in sync even though they're apart.

-Always look for ways to allow team members to contribute on their own.
-For example, using auto layout in Figma enables writers to add copy to a design without needing the help of a designer.
-Especially important for teams that span across time zones.
+It's important to continuously look for ways that empower team members to contribute on their own.
+For example, using auto layout in Figma enables writers to add copy to a design without needing the help of a designer, which is especially important for teams that span across time zones.
 A win-win for both!

 When you need to innovate, you need collaboration.